 - Cut your nails short.

-- Coat them with a bitter flavor nail paint.
+- Coat them with bitter-tasting nail polish.

 - Wear gloves.